Minor league football (gridiron): European League of Football

 In March 2021, a new league, the European League of Football, announced it had reached an agreement with the NFL to be able to use team names from the days of NFL Europe.
 The league is a professional American football league, and consists of sixteen teams located in nine countries: Germany, Poland, Spain, Austria, Denmark, Switzerland, Hungary, Czech Republic and France.
 There are plans to expand to twenty-four teams in the future.
 KaVontae Turpin was the first ELF alum who played in the NFL, while Adedayo Odeleye and Marcel Dabo signed as practice squad players through the league's IPPP.

+After the 2025 ELF season most teams left in order to establish two new separate leagues called European Football Alliance (EFA) and American Football League Europe (AFLE).

 Australian Football League

 American football uses significantly different rules than Australian rules football played in the Australian Football League (AFL).
 However, the punting specialist position requires similar skills under both rule sets.
 The most successful player to ever make the transition from the AFL to the NFL is Darren Bennett, who was selected to the NFL 1990s All-Decade Team.
 Because salaries are usually up to five times higher in the U.S., a high number of players try their luck in the American game.
-In the last decade, the NFL has placed full-time development officers in Australia, and there is a full-time punting academy in the Australian continent called Prokick Australia. – which is aimed at training and assessing talented punters from the country for positions in major U.S. colleges and the NFL.
+In the last decade, the NFL has placed full-time development officers in Australia, and there is a full-time punting academy in the Australian continent called ProKick Australia – which is aimed at training and assessing talented punters from the country for positions in major U.S. colleges and the NFL.

 Although the vast majority of Australian players in the NFL are punters, there are a few exceptions.
 The most famous is offensive tackle Jordan Mailata, who played Rugby league and was drafted in 2018 without college experience.
 Another example is Joel Wilkinson, who signed with the Arizona Cardinals as a cornerback.
 Defensive end Adam Gotsis is probably the most successful non-punter Australian.
 He played at Georgia Tech in college and was drafted in the second round of the 2016 NFL draft by the Denver Broncos.
 Other notable players are Jarryd Hayne and Jesse Williams.